cchitsiang/awesome-stars/README.md

 - [fwouts/previewjs](https://github.com/fwouts/previewjs) - Preview UI components in your IDE instantly
 - [Serverless-Devs/Serverless-Devs](https://github.com/Serverless-Devs/Serverless-Devs) - :fire::fire::fire: Serverless Devs developer tool ( Serverless Devs 开发者工具 )
 - [t3-oss/create-t3-app](https://github.com/t3-oss/create-t3-app) - The best way to start a full-stack, typesafe Next.js app
-- [teamhanko/hanko](https://github.com/teamhanko/hanko) - Authentication and user management for the passkey era.
+- [teamhanko/hanko](https://github.com/teamhanko/hanko) - Authentication and user management for the passkey era
 - [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
 AFFiNE is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and ready to use.
 - [sofn-xyz/mailing](https://github.com/sofn-xyz/mailing) - Build, test, send emails with React
 - [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto is a modern Auth0 alternative for building identity infrastructure with minimal effort, for both your customers and their organizations.